The 371st Infantry Regiment

 Upcoming Events

-REMEMBER THE 371st INFANTRY REGIMENT THIS VETERANS DAY
+REMEMBER THE 371st INFANTRY REGIMENT DURING BLACK HISTORY MONTH

 Help to remember these African American heroes by donating to their monument at: